Mogán, Gran Canaria (ES)

 Light tackle trolling in Gran Canaria

-Light trolling with equipment of 20-30 pounds and small lures can provide a good session of fishing in Gran Canaria.
+Light tackle trolling with equipment of 20-30lb and small lures can provide a good fishing trip in Gran Canaria.
 Depending on the season, it is possible to catch different species such as Pacific sierra, pargo (red snapper), wahoo, Atlantic bonito, barracuda, pink dentex, amberjack, bluefish, tuna (red and yellowfin) and dorado.

 Jigging in Gran Canaria